-Open pit manganese concentrations have recently spiked above the AP-27 groundwater discharge standard of 4 mg/L (Fig. 7).
-Down gradient monitoring well MW95-54 has been below AP-27 sulfate, TDS, and manganese standards for discharge to groundwater.
-Monitoring well MW95-53 is near or below the AP-27 sulfate, TDS, and manganese standards for discharge to groundwater (Figs. 7 and 8).
+Open Pit manganese concentrations have recently spiked above the AP-27 groundwater discharge standard of 4 mg/L (Fig. 10).
+Down-gradient monitoring well MW95-54 has been below AP-27 sulfate, TDS, and manganese standards for discharge to groundwater.
+Monitoring well MW95-53 is near or above the AP-27 sulfate, TDS, and manganese standards for discharge to groundwater (Figs. 10 and 11; Appendix A).